-Windows PC.
-Since this software allows to easily control the Lindouv remotely from a Windows PC.
+The LMG Remote PC software allows to easily control the LMG600 remotely from a Windows PC.
 Since this software mimicks the measuring device itself down to the last detail, the LMG600 can be operated as usual, even from the PC - no rethinking required, no familiarization time.

-EN 61000-3-2/-12, EN 61000-3/-11, IEC 62301 and EN 50564.
+The tests performed by LMG Test Suite are in accordance with the currently valid edition of EN 61000-3-2/-12, EN 61000-3/-11, IEC 62301 and EN 50564.
 Measurements according to ECE R-10.4 Annex 11 (electromagnetic compatibility of vehicles), for example, are also possible.

 © 2024 - ZES ZIMMER Electronic Systems GmbH - subject to technical changes, especially product improvements, at any time without prior notification.
-Please refer to the enclosed data sheet for changes consumers.
+Please refer to the enclosed data sheet for changes